dinesh-i/CarND-MPC-Project/README.md

 # CarND-Controls-MPC
 Self-Driving Car Engineer Nanodegree Program

 Objective of the project is to compute the actuator values(steering angle and throttle ) of a car and drive it through a track.

 ---
-[//]: # (Image References)

-[image1]: images/mpc.png "MPC Image"

 ## Rubric Points